 A builder may recommend a private building surveyor, but you are free to appoint a private building surveyor of your choice.

 You can also engage a municipal building surveyor to act as your building surveyor.
 For information about municipal building surveyors contact your local council.
-To find your local council contact details, visit the Know your council website.
+To find your local council contact details, visit Know your council.

-For more information about appointing a building surveyor, and to search for a private building surveyor, visit the Appointing a building surveyor page on the VBA website.
+For more information about appointing a building surveyor, and to search for a private building surveyor, visit Appointing a building surveyor - VBA.